Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 One final time, the Priestess with my eyes pulled a card from her throat.
 “The Hanging Man stands in your future and speaks of revelation through sacrifice,” she sighed.
 “You carry the flame of a talent once highly valued, the ability to gaze into the void and spin beautiful stories from the passing shadows you see reflected therein.
 Beware becoming the worst version of the story as you see it for the patterns of creation are powerful and none, not even I, yet see the end of the cycle that you are embodying.
 The Hanging Man hangs out of his own free will in order to explore the mysteries of creation.
 Why shall The Hanging Woman hang?
 Free will or something else?”

 A member of the priestess’ moths flew from her head and landed in the middle of my forehead rather than the revealed tarot card, where she sank into my flesh and became one with me.
 “You are a Seer, Heidi, a Storyteller, a Dream Weaver, whatever else you may yet be,” the goddess said.
 “Do not let this talent go unused because you fear falling into shadow.
 Humanity needs stories told by the Servants of Love to dream beyond what the Servants of Fear have told them to believe to be possible.
 They need the unconditional love of the eternal ones in their ancient spaces.
-Be this for them.
+Be a bridge to this reality for them and a living example of the same.
 Be this universal truth and constant star shining in the void of creation to the best of your ability.”

 After her express command, the goddess’ mouth opened wide and wider still, and then the entire deck of Tarot cards exploded from her spirit and covered the table in their myriad works of art and story forms.
 My heart and mind marveled at the sheer diversity of the patterns of creation that were displayed therein.